dvidsilva/dvidsilva.github.io/_posts/2023-09-10-santo-cabron-brc-23.md

 ## Get involved

 If you're read this you're likely already involved, stand in front of a mirror and sing the theme song to summon a santo cabrón.

+## Stickers

+The sticker this year was a regular word sticker with the word "perica" on it.
+Perica is a word in my country for a female parrot, our national bird.